Frank Ryan (Irish republican): Republican Congress

 In 1933, Ryan, along with George Gilmore and Peadar O'Donnell, proposed the establishment of a new left-republican organisation to be called the Republican Congress.
 This would form the basis of a mass revolutionary movement appealing to the working class and small farmers.
 At an IRA Army Convention, they narrowly failed to gain approval for the proposal.
 When Ryan, Gilmore and O'Donnell held a meeting in Athlone that April that continued to push for the creation of the Congress, the IRA Army Council subsequently "court marshalled" all three of them, while IRA volunteers who supported the Congress were stood down.
-In the aftermath, Gilmore, Ryan and O'Donnell pressed ahead with the Republican Congress, with Ryan becoming editor of its eponymous newspaper.
+In the aftermath, Gilmore, Ryan and O'Donnell pressed ahead with the Republican Congress, founding the organisation at another meeting in Athlone in April 1934, with Ryan becoming editor of its eponymous newspaper.
+Ryan's close friend was the poet, Irish republican and left-wing political activist Charlie Donnelly who had formed a Republican Congress branch in London.
+Donnelly sent articles concerning the situation in Britain for publication in the Irish Congress newspaper.